 - Tibilias Anterior: located on the lateral side of the tibia, mostly near the shin bone.
 It works to move the foot up and down (invert).

 - Tibilias Peroneal: located on the lateral side of your leg and allows you to move your ankle in addition to stabilizing it.

 - Extensors: Works with other muscles in order to dorsiflex and invert the foot (and toes).
 The extensor digitorum longus extends the foot and the extensor hallucis longus extends the toes.

 - Flexors: Flexor hallucis brevis and adductor hallucis control the movements of the big toes and are located on the medial side of the foot.

 Tendons and Ligaments

-- Plantar calcaneonavicular ligament – a ligament of the sole of the foot that connects the calcaneus and navicular and supports the head of the talus
+- Plantar Calcaneonavicular Ligament: The plantar calcaneonavicular ligament (spring ligament) is a complex of three ligaments on the underside of the foot that connect the calcaneus with the navicular bone.
+The plantar calcaneonavicular ligament stabilizes the arch of the foot.